The Alignment Archive

 Do not confuse permission with authority

 Authority does not always arrive as approval.
-Sometimes it begins when you recognize that the opportunity is not forbidden and the lane is already open.
+Sometimes the lane is already open.

 06